 Plus500 Responds to ASIC Restrictions

-The Australian and Investments Commission has indicated they’ll be enforcing old and new restrictions to brokerages.
+The Australian and Investments Commission has indicated they’ll be enforcing old and new ASIC Restrictions to brokerages.
 Multiple firms have already responded to these claims from ASIC, including their largest broker Plus500.
 The new limits will cause for nationwide bans on selling binary options to retail clients.
 These new regulations would also restrict the selling of contracts-for-difference in Australia.
 This all comes after ASIC received higher powers to enforce regulation from the government.
 In an interview held back in 2018, a representative with the regulator that 80% of citizens trading in Australia have lost money on CFDs and Binary Options.
 It’s estimated that retail clients and traders lost $490 Million in 2018, and $1.5 Billion since trading became more popular in Australia.
 The chances of the Australia and Investments Commission backing down from their proposed restrictions is unlikely.

 Plus500 responded through their CEO, AsafElimelech, by stating: “Plus500 welcomes robust and consistent regulation, which provides a level playing field for all operators to compete on the strength of their customer offering and service levels.
 The Company looks forward to the outcome of this consultation and the regulatory certainty this will bring to an important market.”